 5. Gift Cards

-Likewise, I suggest stockpiling gift cards of merchants you anticipate needing in the future, particularly when these gift cards go on sale.
-Examples of gift cards that I periodically buy include Amazon, Uber/Uber Eats, Home Depot, Target, etc.
+Likewise, I suggest stockpiling gift cards of merchants you anticipate needing in the future, mainly when these gift cards go on sale.

 Office Supply Stores and groceries occasionally run promotions where Visa and Mastercard Gift Cards are sold for a discount.
-Almost always, I take advantage of these sales.
-Again, do not use American Express for this purpose.

 6. Insurance